What are Barriers to Entry?

 - Brand: A strong brand value creates loyalty of customers and, hence, discourages new firms.

 - Contracts, patents, and licenses: It becomes difficult for new firms to enter the market when the existing firms own licenses, patents, or exclusivity contracts.

 - Loyalty schemes: Special schemes and services help oligopolists retain customer loyalty and discourage new entrants who wish to gain market share.

 - Switching costs: These are the costs incurred by a customer when trying to switch suppliers.
 It involves the cost of purchasing or installing new equipment, loss of service during the period of change, the efforts involved in searching for a new supplier or learning a new system.
 These are exploited by suppliers to a large extent in order to discourage potential entrants.

 Barriers to Entry in Different Market Structures

-Barriers to entry generally operate on the principle of asymmetry, where different firms have different strategies, assets, capabilities, access, etc. If all firms were symmetrical, then there would be nothing to choose between and competition would not exist.
-Therefore, barriers are very crucial in creating a market and fostering competition.
-Barriers become inadequate, as well as dysfunctional, when they are so high that incumbents can keep out virtually all competitors, giving rise to monopoly or oligopoly.
+Barriers to entry generally operate on the principle of asymmetry, where different firms have different strategies, assets, capabilities, access, etc. Barriers become dysfunctional when they are so high that incumbents can keep out virtually all competitors, giving rise to monopoly or oligopoly.